spapas/spapas.github.io/content/django-guidelines.rst

 `posts <{filename}django-fix-async-db.rst>`_.
 about this topic.

+First of all let's understand *why* we need async tasks: When you serve Djagno (or any Python web app) in production, you'll start a number of worker processes that will be used to serve the users.
+These usually are normal OS processes.
+The guidelines are to start a finite amount of such processes, equal to 2-4 times the number of the CPU cores of your server.
+So with 2 cores you'll have like 8 workers.
+This means your Django app can handle up to 8 concurrent requests at the same time.
+If we have a view that takes too long to response (e.g. because it runs a slow query), we'll have many workers "stuck" on that view, resulting in delays for the other users since the number of workers always stays the same.

+To resolve that issue we can use async tasks to offload the work to the "background".
+I.e instead of the view waiting for the slow query to finish, it will now add a task in a queue and return immediately.
+The tasks in the queue will then be run by the async worker one after another.
+The other way to resolve that is to increase the number of workers, but that is not a good idea since each worker takes a certain amount of memory and resources and we still can't be positive that we'll be able to handle all traffic peaks to our slow views.

-However, my recommendation is to be very careful and think twice before adding support for async tasks for your project.
+So, although I believe that async tasks are essential for *some* situations, my recommendation here is to be very careful and think twice before adding support for async tasks for your project.
 Because of how python works, the *only* way to have support for async tasks is to have *one or more extra* moving parts to your project.

-These moving parts will be absolutely a task worker process (that would pick the async tasks from the queue and execute them asynchronously) and probably a process that would store your queue.
+These moving parts will be always a task worker process (that would pick the async tasks from the queue and execute them asynchronously) and probably an external process that would store your queue.
 Actually the queue process may be redis if you already use it for caching or even the database but also there are projects that use a separate application for the queue like Rabbitmq.

-But even if the queue is stored in the database you'll *still* have the task worker process.
-This may look like a small thing but in a production environment this means that instead of running 1 thing for your django app (a gunicorn or uwsgi app server) you need to add another thing (the worker).
+This may look like a small thing but in a production environment this means that instead of running 1 thing for your django app (a gunicorn or uwsgi app server) you need to add at least another thing (the worker).
 This results tp

 * Make sure that the worker *sees* and handles your tasks
 * Monitoring the worker (getting alerts when the worker stops, make sure it runs etc)